 To sum up, even though the three courses are guitar-centric, they offer very different content structures.
 Plus the instructors have their own unique approach on the subject matter.

 Tom Morello’s MasterClass guitar course is the most well-balanced of the three offered.
-Featuring both practical exercises and the theory that supports his techniques.
+Featuring both practical exercises and the music theory that supports his techniques.

 The many videos accompanied by terrific demonstrations make Morello’s course a more overall comprehensive experience.